predicatemike/predigame-examples/mazes/README.md

 HEIGHT = 20
 TITLE = 'MAZE'
 ```
 Save your changes.
 Let's call the file `maze.py`.
-Try running the game from the terminal using the `pigm` command (you'll want to run this command from the directory where you saved the file).
+Try running the game from the terminal using the `pred` command (you'll want to run this command from the directory where you saved the file).

-    my_machine$ pigm maze.py
+    my_machine$ pred maze.py

 This program doesn't do much just yet.
 Just an empty window titled "MAZE" - that's missing the maze!
 Let's add that now.